 Harvesting and Planting

 Last on the list to harvest are the frost-hardy crops.
 Some of them become even better with cooler temperatures.
-Carrots become sweeter and can be left in the ground with protection even over the winter, learn more about growing food – carrots.
+Carrots become sweeter and can be left in the ground with protection even over the winter.
+Learn more about growing foodācarrots.
 Brussels sprouts become more tender after there is a real freeze.

-Beets are also hardy, but store better if harvested before the frost.
+Beets are also hardy but store better if harvested before the frost.

 By harvesting greens (herbs and green onions too), cut the tops and leave the roots in the ground.
 You never know how many will survive the winter and continue to grow in spring.
 These greens will provide you with early salads and will protect the soil from weed overgrowth long before you can start planting.